 And by then Lucius was a school Governor.

-I tend to doubt that Lucius would have decided to pass Harry the Diary solely to remove him as a claimant of the Black family holdings, but it does make for an additional reason to do so.
+I tend to doubt that Lucius would have decided to pass Harry the Diary solely to remove him as a claimant of the Black family holdings, but it does make for an additional reason to be doing so.

 But, had he known, he might have thought he could control a young Riddle.
 Which would have been a mistake.
 Riddle is not amenable to control.
 He is not vulnerable to the demands and unspoken agreements which underlie social “contracts” and only goes through the motions as long as he is getting something he wants from them.
 And, to be honest, he doesn’t give squat about politics.